Quantum channel: Classical information

-So far we have only defined quantum channel that transmits only quantum information.
+So far we have only defined a quantum channel that transmits only quantum information.
 As stated in the introduction, the input and output of a channel can include classical information as well.
 To describe this, the formulation given so far needs to be generalized somewhat.
 A purely quantum channel, in the Heisenberg picture, is a linear map Ψ between spaces of operators:

 that is unital and completely positive (CP).
 The operator spaces can be viewed as finite-dimensional C*-algebras.
 Therefore, we can say a channel is a unital CP map between C*-algebras:

 Classical information can then be included in this formulation.
 The observables of a classical system can be assumed to be a commutative C*-algebra, i.e. the space of continuous functions $C(X)$ on some set $X$.
 We assume $X$ is finite so $C(X)$ can be identified with the n-dimensional Euclidean space $\mathbb{R}^n$ with entry-wise multiplication.